davidkowalk/twitter_geolocate/README.md

 ```

-If no key is provided in the console the script will look for a file `key.txt` in the same folder and read the first line of that file as a key.
+If no key is provided in the console the script will look for a file `mapkey.txt` in the same folder and read the first line of that file as a key.
 If no file is found it will throw an error.

 ```
-$ python3 gelocate.py -q <querry> <radius>
+$ python3 geolocate.py -q <querry> <radius>
 ```